Twelvemeatballs/Forked-Realities-in-Belgrade/stories/We Are Still Interpreting Your Dream Please Check Back Later for Your Badge.md

     - WARNING: User distress levels critical
     - INTERPRETED SYMBOLS
       - Loop confidence threshold exceeded
-    - Emerald.ROFL Override: Inaccessible (dreamME Lite freeware tier does not support Response Outcome for Flashback Loops™, dreamME Pro+ required)
+    - Override: Inaccessible (dreamME Lite freeware tier does not support Response Outcome for Flashback Loops™, dreamME Pro+ required)
     - BADGE GENERATED: No Survivors (“You dared to reach.
 That’s what matters.”)
     - Pop-up: Your subconscious is _really trying to tell you something!_
     - BADGE DELIVERY: SUCCESS